vvvv/The-Gray-Book/en/introduction/vl/lo_2_dataflow.md

 Typically you'll be helped by the programming environment to know which links will make any sense.
 Throughout the system a data source can only be connected to a data sink (and vice versa).
 All data hubs also have a currently associated data type.
 That is: the system knows which data to expect.
 This will help you to some degree to prevent some errors which would be hard to find otherwise.

-Programming may feel like playing, constructing or like a jam session.
+Programming may feel like playing.
 You are in the middle of creating something!
 To help you within the process of creating, you may force a connection with CTRL-Click, even if the system currently thinks it doesn't make sense.
 It may make sense a few clicks later after disconnecting another link!

 For more on patching experience and work flow see "The Development Environment".